26 Prediction

 filter(fyear <= 2000)

-Before moving on, there is actually one more timing issue to consider.
-This final issue relates to purpose for which predicting future AAERs is being put.
+Before moving on, we consider one more timing issue related to the purpose for which predictions of future AAERs are being made.
 For concreteness, we will consider two possible roles that our hypothetical analyst may have.

 26.2.3 Merged data